dr-haki/docs/vault/computer-science/BEM Methodology.md

   - programming
   - styles
 ---
+## Overview

-Issue #1
+Issue #1.
 Starting to migrate the code from previous version into the Turbo Monorepo.

-Since I was using an external UI framework, need for raw customization.
+Since I was using an external UI framework,
+need for raw customization.
 Wild.

 Coming back to a really structural way of writing styles.
 The **BEM** methodolody rocks.

-> **Concept: BEM**
+> [!info] **Core Concept: BEM**
-> Styling methodology that helps to create reusable components and code sharing in front-end
+> Styling methodology that helps to create reusable components and code sharing in front-end development.
-> development.

-It is basically a set of naming conventions which make the styles code much more flexible, modular and easy to read.
+It is basically a set of naming conventions which make the styles code
+much more flexible, modular and easy to read.
-One of the pillars of [[Clean Code]] is to write code that will be as easy as possible to read.
+One of the pillars of Clean Code is to write code that will be as easy as possible to read.

 This BEM methodology accomplish that.

 ## Basic conventions from BEM